FindMySchool LogoFindMySchool

 Performance data should be read in context.
 This is a specialist provision with small cohorts and an intake shaped by Education, Health and Care Plans (EHCPs), so headline exam measures may not track like a mainstream comprehensive.

-There is no A-level outcomes dataset for the school in the provided file, and it is sensible to treat GCSE and functional skills pathways as the core academic offer for most students.
+There are no current A-level outcome measures for the school, and it is sensible to treat GCSE pathways as the main academic performance lens for most students.

 Curriculum ambition shows up in two ways: breadth and relevance.
 Official reporting indicates pupils study a wide range of subjects and are supported to apply learning to real-life contexts and experiences, which is often a turning point for pupils who have disengaged from traditional classroom learning.